Found a Cure (Ultra Naté song)

-"Found a Cure" is a 1998 song by American recording artist Ultra Naté, released as the second single from her third album, Situation: Critical (1998).
-The radio mix of the song was remixed by English house music duo Full Intention.
-It reached number six on the UK Singles Chart, number two on the UK Dance Singles Chart and number-one on the US Billboard Hot Dance Club Songs chart.
-Additionally, the song was a top 10 hit also in Finland, Hungary and Scotland.
+"Found a Cure" is a song by American recording artist Ultra Naté, released in May 1998 by Strictly Rhythm as the second single from her third album, Situation: Critical (1998).
+The song is written by Naté and the radio mix was remixed by English house music duo Full Intention, reaching number six on the UK Singles Chart, number two on the UK Dance Singles Chart and number-one on the US Billboard Hot Dance Club Songs chart.
+Additionally, the song was a top-10 hit also in Finland, Hungary and Scotland.
+Its accompanying music video was directed by Charles Stone III.

+Background and release

+Ultra Naté wrote the song's lyrics with Lem Springsteen, John Ciafone and Woody Pak.
+Music critics and editors noted that it was different from the singer's previous and very successful single, "Free".
+In an interview, Naté explained, "It was meant to be that way.
+The most important thing to do was to make sure we didn't do something that would be construed as a second attempt at "Free".
+"Found a Cure" has a personality of its own and one that gets more interesting the more you get to know it."